ngand000/nicebreakers/reports/week1.md

     - Create a way to like and dislike posts and update the vote onto the database: Estiamte 3 days
   - Anusha:
   - Lim:
+    - To set up a sample database, and allow the website to pull from the database.
+Estimate 2 days
+    - Testing for the newly implemented feature.
+Estimate 3 days
   - Matthew:
     - On activities page, display all necessary stats of each icebreaker activity currently stored by the page (later on will be pulled from database).
 Estimate: 2 days
     - Format page so that icebreaker activities display in the positions the concept drawing shows and can scroll: Estimate: 1 day